InformaticsMatters/squonk/openshift/ansible/README.md

 ## Minishift considerations
 While it's a work-in-progress, support for some versions of Minishift is available.
-We tend to follow recent minishift releases, at the moment we've tested with: -
+We tend to follow recent Minishift releases, at the moment we've tested with: -

--   OpenShift 3.11.0  on MiniShift 1.33.0
+-   OpenShift 3.11.0 on Minishift 1.34.0
--   VirtualBox 5.2.20 (OSX)
+-   VirtualBox 5.2.20 and 6.0.8 (OSX)

 On OSX, using VirtualBox, you can start a suitable Minishift with something like: -